tapegram/blog/blog/an_opinionated_set_of_testing_patterns/README.md

 }
 ```

 But of course, now every test from before is broken.
 So we have to update all of them again.
-That might be fine with a small example like this, but at work, there are likely dozens or hundreds of tests to update like this.
+In real life, this is dozens or hundreds of tests depending on how critical the code you are refactoring is.
+The more critical the code is, the more important it is to continuously refactor it.
+Yet, the more critical the code is, the more tests you will have, and thus refactoring is even more difficult.

 ```kotlin
 class GreetingTest : StringSpec({